Random Maps: Jump to Version 3.0 Upgrade Guide!

 Confirm and close this dialog.

-Fill this map with the black Tile that you used in your Snippet on the top left.
+Fill this map with the black Tile you used in your Snippet on the top left.

 Entrance, Exits, Events, and Other Objects